Lisa Caputo, Director of Operations

 Cassandra Gatsas, Co-President

-Political activist and proud wife of Manchester’s Mayor Ted Gatsas.
-Member of FMAS since its inception, as well as a member of the Board of Directors since 1995.
+Political activist and proud wife of a member of Manchester’s Executive Council Ted Gatsas.
+Cassandra has been a member of FMAS since its inception, as well as a member of the Board of Directors since 1995.
 Currently serves as Co-President.
 Proud owner of 3 cats: King Scotty Kimba, His Majesty Cufki and Emma.

 Journey Ewell, Co-President